The Talk is Pleating with Designer Babette Pinsky

 BP: I think it’s about 240 degrees.
 It’s not terribly hot, but it applies heat and pressure to set the pleats.
 The autoclave is maybe 6 feet by 10 feet long.
 It looks like what dentists used to have in their offices for cleaning instruments.

-Posted on Dec 23rd, 2011 in design, online extras, fabric, designers, pleating, babette pinsky, babette
+Posted on in online extras, design, fabric, designers, pleating, babette pinsky, babette